-- 1. Open a command prompt: - If you are using Windows 7 or earlier, click the Start button (1), then click All Programs, then click Accessories, and then click Command Prompt. - If you are using Windows 8 or later, click the arrow button at the bottom of the Start screen, then find the Windows System program group, and then click Command Prompt. - 2.
+- 1. Open a command prompt: - If you are using Windows 7 or earlier, click Start, then click All Programs, then click Accessories, and then click Command Prompt. - If you are using Windows 8 or later, click the arrow button at the bottom of the Start screen, then find the Windows System program group, and then click Command Prompt. - 2.
 In the Command Prompt, type a command using the following syntax: